 If you consider yourself someone who can build strong relationships with people and you have a knack for numbers, then a finance and mortgage broking role might just be a good career move for you.

-In 2021 there’s a huge demand for professionals who are in the industry for the right reasons and who can make a world of difference to their clients.
+There’s a huge demand for professionals who are in the industry for the right reasons and who can make a world of difference to their clients.
 If this is you, then keep reading.